Hello in Portuguese: 37 Essential Portuguese Greetings for Any Situation

 Beijinho — Lit.
 “Little kiss”

 Perhaps one of the sweetest things about the Portuguese language is how it uses -inho or -inha.
-These are added at the ends of nouns or even names (Ronaldinho, anyone?) to indicate endearment, as well as something of a small size.
+These are added at the ends of nouns or even names to indicate endearment, as well as something of a small size.

-That is the case with beijo (kiss) as it becomes beijinho (little kiss), to mean a very sweet, quick kiss as a greeting.
+That’s the case with beijo (kiss) as it becomes beijinho (little kiss), to mean a very sweet, quick kiss as a greeting.

 Most would use this at the end of a phone call, but it can also be used in writing to end an informal conversation in both European and Brazilian Portuguese.
 Alternatively, you could use beijinhos (kisses).